abidrazaa/News-Aggregator/README.md

 # News-Aggregator

-# Project Name

-This is a Django project that does X, Y, and Z.
+This is a Django project that retrieves data from Reddit and NEWS API.
+It implements some of the backend functionalities like storing data into the Database, marking a news article as favorite and unmarking it.

 ## Requirements